Canara Bank: History

 In 1996, Canara Bank became the first Indian Bank to get ISO certification for "Total Branch Banking" for its Seshadripuram branch in Bangalore.
 Canara Bank has now stopped opting for ISO certification of branches.

 On 30 August 2019, Finance Minister Nirmala Sitharaman announced that Syndicate Bank would be merged with Canara Bank.
 The proposed merger would create the fourth largest public sector bank in the country with total business of ₹15.20 lakh crore and 10,324 branches.
 The Board of Directors of Canara Bank approved the merger on 13 September.
 The Union Cabinet approved the merger on 4 March 2020.
 The merger was completed on 1 April 2020 with Syndicate Bank shareholders receiving 158 equity shares in the former for every 1,000 shares they hold.

+In 2024, Canara Bank raised $300 million through its IFSC Banking Unit.

 Shareholding

-As of December 2022, the promoter holding at the bank is 62.93%, the institutional holding is 25.37%, and the public holding is 11.69%.
+As of October 2025, the promoter holding at the bank is 62.93% and the public holding is 37.07%.